ram0501/Quiz_Game/README.md

 5. When quiz get completed, we see "Quiz Completed" message with score obtained and our next button disappear.

 Learnings :-
-1.Get required elements by using document.getElementById() method.
+1. Get required elements by using document.getElementById() method.
-2.Dynamically add content using name_of_element.textContent="content";
+2. Dynamically add content using name_of_element.textContent="content";
-3.Dynamically created option buttons for each question using  document.createElement("button") method.
+3. Dynamically created option buttons for each question using  document.createElement("button") method.
-4.Appending to optionsDiv using optionsDiv.appendChild(optionBtn).
+4. Appending to optionsDiv using optionsDiv.appendChild(optionBtn).
-5.Added addEventListener to each option button and to next button.
+5. Added addEventListener to each option button and to next button.
-6.When Quiz get completed we have removed nextBtn using nextBtn.remove() method.
+6. When Quiz get completed we have removed nextBtn using nextBtn.remove() method.